A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure:

-2. Inject the sample into the GPC system: Use an injection loop or autosampler to inject a small volume of the polymer solution into the mobile phase (solvent).
+2. Inject the sample into the GPC system: Use an injection loop or autosampler to inject a small, precise volume of the polymer solution into the mobile phase (solvent).
+The injection volume should be consistent for accurate comparisons.

-3. Separate the polymer molecules: The polymer molecules elute through the GPC column(s) at different rates based on their molecular size.
+3. Separate the polymer molecules: The polymer molecules elute through the GPC column(s) at different rates based on their hydrodynamic volume.
 Smaller molecules elute faster, while larger molecules elute slower.
+The separation relies on the interaction between the polymer molecules and the stationary phase (pores within the column).

 4. Detect the eluted polymer molecules: As the polymer molecules elute from the column, they are detected by a detector.
-Common detectors include UV-Vis detectors for absorbing polymers and refractive index detectors for non-absorbing polymers.
+Common detectors include UV-Vis detectors for polymers with chromophores and refractive index detectors for polymers without strong UV absorbance.
+The detector signal is directly proportional to the concentration of the polymer.

-5. Collect and analyze the data: The detector output is typically a chromatogram showing the detector response versus elution time.
+5. Collect and analyze the data: The detector output is typically a chromatogram showing the detector response versus elution time or volume.
 The chromatogram can be used to calculate various polymer properties, such as:

 Significance: